TrueNAS Nightly Development Documentation

 Add to add a tunable that configures a kernel module parameter at runtime.

-The Add Sysctl or Edit Sysctl configuration screen settings let users set up tunables that configure kernel parameters at runtime.
+The Add Sysctl or Edit Sysctl configuration screen settings let users set up tunables to configure kernel parameters at runtime.

 Storage widget displays the pool configured as the system dataset pool and allows users to select the storage pool they want to hold the system dataset.
 The system dataset stores core files for debugging and keys for encrypted pools.
 It also stores Samba4 metadata, such as the user and group cache and share-level permissions.